OpenDive/SuiKit/README.md

 ## License

 SuiKit is released under the MIT license.
 As well, SuiKit utilizes some code from the [web3swift package](https://github.com/web3swift-team/web3swift/) that enables functionality for SECP256K1 and BIP32 derivations.
 That following code is under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt).
+The licenses for both are included in this package under LICENSE.md and COPYING.